 English 4 credits

 Mathematics 3 credits

 Science (1 credit must be Biology) 3 credits

-American Government
+American Government 1/2 credit

 American History 1 credit

 World History 1/2 credit

-Economics OR Personal Finance
+Economics OR Personal Finance 1/2 credit

 Additional Social Science 1/2 credit

 Physical Education 1 credit

-Practical Arts
+Practical Arts 1 credit

 Fine Arts Elective 1 credit

 Freshman Rotation 1/2 credit

 Total credits for graduation: 23 credits (This includes all the required courses.)

 Requirements listed above are minimum requirements and are not intended to be general recommendations.
 Students will be encouraged and in many cases expected to exceed minimum standards in some subject areas.
-To be eligible to be the valedictorian or salutatorian, students must complete the precollege curriculum.
+To be eligible to be the valedictorian or salutatorian, students must complete the pre-college curriculum.
 Seals will be placed on the transcript if a student completes the Qualified Admissions and/or the recommended Kansas Scholars curriculum.